github/docs/content/copilot/managing-copilot/managing-github-copilot-in-your-organization/managing-access-to-github-copilot-in-your-organization/reviewing-user-activity-data-for-copilot-in-your-organization.md

 The `last_activity_at` date is consistent across the CSV generated via `Get Report` in Copilot Access settings as well as through {% data variables.product.prodname_dotcom %}'s REST API.
 The events which are tracked come from both client, and server-side telemetry.
 This allows the timestamp to be durable in the event that network conditions would impact client-telemetry.

+### Troubleshooting `last_activity_at` data

 Processing new telemetry events and updating a user's `last_activity_at` date can take up to 24 hours.
+Users must have telemetry enabled in their IDE for their usage to be reflected in `last_activity_at`.

 If you believe a user's `last_activity_at` date should be more recent than shown in the CSV or API report, please wait 24 hours and check again.
+If their recent Copilot usage is still not reflected in their `last_activity_at` date, have the user check that telemetry is enabled in their IDE settings.

+For more information about enabling telemetry in various IDEs, see:

+* "[Enable or disable usage data collection for Azure Data Studio](https://learn.microsoft.com/azure-data-studio/usage-data-collection)" in the Microsoft documentation
+* "[Data Sharing](https://www.jetbrains.com/help/idea/settings-usage-statistics.html)" in the JetBrains documentation
+* "[Telemetry](https://code.visualstudio.com/docs/getstarted/telemetry)" in the {% data variables.product.prodname_vscode_shortname %} documentation

 ## Further reading